TheTechnobear/SSP/technobear/msw8/README.md

 however, Msw8 has one more 'trick' up its sleeve :)

+### USE ACTIVE
-USE ACTIVE - this tells the matrix to only switch between input / outputs that have connections. this means we can use this for small matrixs, e.g. 2x2  (doesn't have to be symmetric) in this case, steps are 2/ # active connections .. so 2/2 = 1! e.g -1.0 >  <= 0 = sel 1 , 0 > <=1 = sel 2
+tells the matrix to only switch between input / outputs that have connections. (aka active) this means we can use this for small matrixs, e.g. 2x2  (doesn't have to be symmetric) in this case, steps are 2/ # active connections .. so 2/2 = 1! e.g -1.0 >  <= 0 = sel 1 , 0 > <=1 = sel 2

+### SOFT
+switching an audio signal abruptly on/off will cause an audio click, due to creating an non-continuous wave. with SOFT turned on when a switch is made this click is removed by fading in/out signals. this fade is done over one audio buffer, the first half fades out, then second half fades in.

 note: This document is based on the LATEST version of the plugin